snoozyn/soundcloud-downloader/README.md

 # SoundCloud Downloader GUI

-A simple Python application that allows users to download songs or playlists from SoundCloud as (allegedlt) high-quality MP3s.
+A simple Python application that allows users to download songs or playlists from SoundCloud as (allegedly) high-quality MP3s.
 The application is built using tkinter for the graphical user interface and yt-dlp for handling audio extraction.

 ## Features